PaulKinlan/paul.kinlan.me/content/en/2010-12-09-creating-a-new-new-tab-page-for-chrome.markdown

 </div>

 <p>Done, that was simple.
-Notice that we defined a permission &ndash; management, and we also defined an object called &ldquo;chrome_url_overrides&rdquo;, specifying a new url for the New Tab Page.</p>
+Notice that we defined a permission &ndash; management, and we also defined an object called 'chrome_url_overrides', specifying a new url for the New Tab Page.</p>

-<p>Next step, create the &ldquo;newtab.html&rdquo; file &ndash; we will keep it simple for now &ndash; just a simple skeleton.</p>
+<p>Next step, create the 'newtab.html' file &ndash; we will keep it simple for now &ndash; just a simple skeleton.</p>

 <div class="CodeRay">
   <div class="code"><pre><span class="tag">&lt;html&gt;</span>